 For nine years, he also served as a member of the faculty at the Boulder Institute of Microfinance.
 Mr. Daphnis has authored and edited two books on housing finance, including the seminal work Housing Microfinance: a Guide to Practice (Kumarian Press, January 2004).
 He holds a master’s degree in urban planning from Cornell University, as well as a master’s degree in architecture.

 Vice President for Technical Services

-As VP for Technical Services at DIG, she oversees capacity building of staff members to effectively deliver on the technical aspects of the program.
-Ms. AlSalem develops and applies measures to track improvements in innovation and the skills sustaining them.
-She brings two decades of experience working with Microfinance (MFIs), micro-small and medium enterprises (MSMEs), local governments, and water and sanitation utilities.
+As Vice President for Technical Services at DIG, she oversees capacity building of our local staff and partners in a variety of technical areas to ensure program objectives are met.
+She brings two decades of experience working with microfinance institutions (MFIs), micro, small and medium enterprises (MSMEs), local governments, and water and sanitation utilities.
 Her proven track record has increased access to financing and improved the availability of products and services.
 She also oversees capacity building, market assessment and survey work at DIG.
-Her well-honed expertise in market assessments has helped successfully design, market demand-driven financial products, and basic services for the poor.
+Her well-honed expertise in market assessments has helped successfully design market demand-driven financial products, and basic services for the poor.
 Ms. AlSalem’s experience extends beyond finance and marketing to include community outreach, gender inclusion, and capacity building for banks and microfinance institutions (MFIs).